UK landmarks light up green to raise awareness about mito - News - The Lily Foundation

 So little is known about mitochondrial disease.

-With her help, with your help, The Lily Foundation will fund research that can one day find a cure.
+With your help, The Lily Foundation can keep funding research that will one day find a cure.

-Please donate what you can to help us keep fighting mito and finding hope for all those affected by this incurable condition.
+Please donate what you can to help us keep fighting mitochondrial disease and finding hope for all those affected by this incurable condition.